crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 ## Heredoc

-You can also use a "heredoc" for creating string:
+You can also use a "heredoc" to create strings:

 ```crystal
 <<-XML